 Frequently Asked Questions

-Below are some of the most frequently asked questions The Leukemia & Lymphoma Society (LLS) receives from patients, their family members, co-workers and friends.
-If you feel that you need further clarification or if your question has not been answered here, please contact our information specialists using the contact information to the right.
+Below are some of the most frequently asked questions that The Leukemia & Lymphoma Society (LLS) receives from patients, their family members, co-workers and friends.
+If you feel that you need further clarification or if your question has not been answered here, please contact our Information Specialists using the contact information to the right.

 Click here for lists of suggested questions to ask your healthcare team.
 You can print these question guides to bring to your next appointment to help you ask questions and record your doctor's answers.

-What type of doctor specializes in leukemia, lymphoma, myeloma, myelodysplastic syndromes and myeloproliferative neoplasms (blood cancers)?
+What type of doctor specializes in blood cancers (leukemia, lymphoma, myeloma, myelodysplastic syndromes and myeloproliferative neoplasms)?

 Doctors who specialize in the treatment of blood cancers are called hematologists/oncologists.
-They are trained in the management of blood-related disorders and specialize in oncology or cancer treatment.
-They will coordinate all of the care for a patient with blood cancers including ordering the treatments such as chemotherapy.
-If a stem cell transplant becomes necessary in treating the disease then the hematologist usually works directly with the transplant team.
+They are trained in the management of blood-related disorders and specialize in oncology (cancer) treatment.
+They, or someone on their team, will coordinate all of the care for a patient with blood cancer, including ordering the treatments.
+If a stem cell transplant becomes necessary in treating the disease, the hematologist usually works directly with the transplant team.

 How do I get my medical records from a doctor?

 If you want to have a copy of your medical records, you must submit a written request to the hospital or doctor's office.
-A health care provider must have the patient's written authorization to disclose medical records or the information contained in them.
+A healthcare provider must have the patient's written authorization to disclose medical records or the information contained in them.
 Some hospitals have their own form that needs to be completed.
-Patients may receive copies of their medical records, however the originals must remain in the doctor's or hospital's file.

 Here is more information about organizing your medical records.